-- b) The CEO or delegated nominees will attend the first meeting to conduct the election of the Chairperson and Deputy Chairperson.
-The Chairperson will preside at all meetings. - c) In the absence of the Chairperson, the Deputy Chairperson will assume the chair, and in their absence, a person is to be elected by the Working Group Advisory Group present to assume the chair. - The Chairperson is responsible for the proper conduct of the Working Group Advisory Group.
+- it is recommended that City Officers not be appointed to the position of Chairperson and Deputy Chairperson.) - b) The CEO or delegated nominees will attend the first meeting to conduct the election of the Chairperson and Deputy Chairperson.
+The Chairperson will preside at all meetings. - c) In the absence of the Chairperson, the Deputy Chairperson will assume the chair, and in their absence, a person is to be elected by the Working Group Advisory Group members present to assume the chair. - d) The Chairperson is responsible for the proper conduct of the Working Group Advisory Group.